GrottoPress/shield/docs/13-VALIDATIONS.md

   Checks that the given attributes are negative numbers.

-- `.validate_positive_number`:

-  Checks that the given attributes are positive numbers.

-- `.validate_slug`:

-  Checks that the given attributes are valid URL slugs.

-- `.validate_url`:

-  Checks that the given attributes are valid URLs.

-- `.validate_username`:

-  Checks that the given attributes are valid usernames.

 - `.validate_not_pwned`:

   Checks the given password attributes to be sure they do not appear in any known data breach.
 This uses the [Pwned Passwords](https://haveibeenpwned.com/Passwords) API.